 To answer this question, we will use the principle of phylogenetic bracketing.
 That means that if two animals on different branches of the tree of life are known to have a trait, then all animals in between them on the tree are also candidates for this trait.
-This is because it’s likely that the last common ancestor of the two probably had the trait, which means that all of its other descendents could have it too.
+This is because it’s likely that the last common ancestor of the two probably had the trait, which means that all of its other descendants could have it too.

-So who are our distant fluffy cousins in the case of archosaurs?
+So who are the distant fluffy cousins in the case of archosaurs?
 Well, we have fossilized fuzz from pterosaurs, and birds are clearly fluffy.
-That means that phylogenetically, everything in between, which includes all dinosaurs, were capable of producing fluff.
+That means that phylogenetically, everything in between, which includes all dinosaurs, was capable of producing fluff.
 Then why don’t we see art of fluffy Stegosaurus or Triceratops?
 Well, not everyone who could produce protofeathers actually did.
 Now that we’ve covered the main concepts surrounding paleo fuzz, let’s dive into specific examples.

-Our story begins way back in the days before the dinosaurs, shortly after the Great Dying, when the reptile family tree was still sorting itself out into the clades we’re familiar with today.
-New research from May of 2019 shows that some of the very earliest archosauromorphs closest to the base of the archosaur (birds, crocs, and dinosaurs) family tree were very much endothermic.
+Our story begins way back in the days before the dinosaurs, shortly after the Great Dying, when the reptile family was still sorting itself into the clades we’re familiar with today.
+New research from May of 2019 shows that some of the earliest archosauromorphs closest to the base of the archosaur (birds, crocs, and dinosaurs) family tree were very much endothermic.
 Since the earliest ancestors were warm-blooded, we can infer that this was the ancestral condition, and that means the cold-blooded crocodilians of today became ectothermic secondarily–that is, they evolved from warm-blooded ancestors.
 And since these early archosauromorphs were warm-blooded, at least the small ones probably had some kind of insulating coat.

 Above: Euparkeria, a small archosauriform from Middle Triassic South Africa, reconstructed with a fluffy coat of protofeathers.
 Doesn’t it make you want to pet him?

 Above: Teraterpeton, a small archosauromorph from Late Triassic Canada.
-It looks super bird-like in this depiction, but its body plan was more like that of a lizard, with four sprawling limbs and long, clawed toes.
+It looks super birdlike in this depiction, but its body plan was more like that of a lizard, with four sprawling limbs and long, clawed toes.

 So, when drawing Triassic archosauromorphs, it’s reasonable to depict a good amount of fuzz, especially when the creature is small.
 However, no direct fossilized fuzz has been found in these groups, so if you don’t like how it looks, you could argue your case.
 Also, note that primitive archosauromorph fluff is not feathers–only dinosaurs are known to have complex, branching feathers, but for archosauromorphs simple filaments (called protofeathers) are fair game.